-A tool used to accomplish this mission are 13 comprehensive grants management policies that apply to all Executive Branch agencies, boards, commissions, councils, authorities, and task forces.
+A tool used to accomplish our mission are 13 comprehensive grants management policies that apply to all Executive Branch agencies, boards, commissions, councils, authorities, and task forces.

 As a general principle, grants distributed by an agency should be done in a fair and equitable manner, which is usually done through some form of public notice.
 Each state agency may differ in how it notifies the public and solicits requests for proposals (RFP), but the agency should have a defined process that ensures a fair and equitable distribution.
-Per Grants Management Policy 08-03, competitive grant opportunities shall be publicized as broadly as possible and at a minimum, must be posted on the granting agency’s website.
+Per OGM Policy 08-03, competitive grant opportunities shall be publicized as broadly as possible and at a minimum, must be posted on the granting agency’s website.

 Examples of appropriate public notice:

 The RFP should contain the following essential elements as referenced in OGM Policy 08-03:

 If you have any questions about public notice, ask your Agency Contract Coordinator, the Office of Grants Management, or Assistant Attorney General.

-Be aware that the statutory provisions for conflict of interest apply to everyone involved in the grant award process; including state and nonstate employees.
+Be aware that the statutory provisions for conflict of interest apply to everyone involved in the grant award process; including state and nonstarter employees.
 Relevant statutes are:

 The following are some definitions created by the commissioner of Administration related to conflicts of interest:

 When entering the grants into the State wide Integrated Financial Tools (SWIFT) system agencies should follow Minnesota Management and Budget’s guidance for properly coding grant payments to the correct expenditure object code and the correct accounting period.

-It is very important that the amendment is in place before the grant agreement expires.
-This will avoid any liability that may occur for not having an agreement in force when the grantee is working.
-Grant agreements may only be amended within the scope of the original grant.
-An amendment must be clearly identified and written, and properly executed any time the grantee and agency agree to a change in any provision of the grant agreement.
-All amendments must be clearly numbered and must be approved in the same manner as the original grant agreement.
-The amendment should indicate why the original agreement was changed.
-You need to detail in the amendment WHY the amendment is necessary.
-All grant agreement amendments should be drafted using the format of the sample amendment, available on the Policies, Statutes and Forms page.
+An amendment must be clearly identified and written, and properly executed any time the grantee and agency agree to a change in any provision of the grant contract agreement.
+All amendments must be clearly numbered and must be approved in the same manner as the original grant contract agreement.

 It is the responsibility of the granting authority to monitor its grantees’ performance.
-Grants Management Policy 08-10 states that agencies must conduct at least one monitoring visit per grant period on all state grants over $50,000 and at least annual monitoring visits on grants over $250,000.
+OGM Policy 08-10 states that agencies must conduct at least one monitoring visit per grant period on all state grants over $50,000 and at least annual monitoring visits on grants over $250,000.
 In addition, agencies must conduct a financial reconciliation of grantees’ expenditures on grants over $50,000.

 Agencies typically utilize a combination of monitoring techniques to effectively monitor their grantees.
-The following are various examples of how an agency may monitor performance.
+The following are various examples of how an agency may monitor performance: